geosmart/geosmart.github.io/hexo/source/_posts/2017/10/消息中间件之Kafka.md

 title: 消息中间件之Kafka
 date: 2017-10-09
 tags: [Kafka]
-categories: A3中间件
+categories: 中间件
 ---

-@(A3中间件)[Kafka]

-Kafkaï¿½ is used for building `real-time` data pipelines and streaming apps.
+Kafka  is used for building `real-time` data pipelines and streaming apps.
 It is `horizontally scalable`, `fault-tolerant`, `wicked fast`, and runs in production in thousands of companies.
 - - -
 <!-- more -->